Last update - May 16th 2014

 Each of the 8 items from the general description 'spinach' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin K.There are 8 items ranging from Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt through to Spinach souffle per 100g of spinach.

-The median value of Vitamin K is in Spinach, cooked, boiled, drained, with salt which in 100g contains 493.6 ug of Vitamin K. The average amount of Vitamin K in 100g of spinach, based on the list below is 438.95 ug of Vitamin K.
+The median value of Vitamin K is found in Spinach, cooked, boiled, drained, without salt which in 100g contains 493.6 ug of Vitamin K. The average amount of Vitamin K contained in 100g of spinach, based on the list below is 438.95 ug of Vitamin K.

 From the Vitamin K content in spinach list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin K. Each spinach item can be scaled by different amounts to adjust the amounts of Vitamin K so that it is not just, for example, the values in 100g of Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Vitamin K. Again you can find a full nutrition breakdown for all foods containing vitamin-k which can be scaled for different servings and quantities, from the complete list of foods high in Vitamin K.